attentec/battleship/README.md

 To run the game in terminal run with `--display` or in an environment without unicornhat.

 To run a game without a display, useful when playing against the AI, run with `--no-display`.

+The default port is 5000 but can be changed by providing a number to `--port=<port nr>`